windup/soa-migration/advice/gateway-listener-migration.md

 * ESB-aware Listeners are used for internal message dispatch and drive an action processing pipeline.
 * Gateway Listeners are used to expose services to external consumers over a protocol binding.

 When migrating to SOA 5, ESB-aware listeners are no longer required.
 Gateway listeners become Service Bindings in SOA 6.
-A gateway listeners have a value of true for the 'is-gateway' attribute on a listener definition in jboss-esb.xml.
+Gateway listeners have a value of true for the 'is-gateway' attribute on a listener definition in jboss-esb.xml.

 ####Listener to Service Binding Conversion
 The following table provides a mapping of SOA 5 gateway listeners to SOA 6 service bindings: